What to Do Algarve District (2026): The Complete Guide

 • Evening: Seafood dinner in Alvor or Portimão, focusing on Sardinhas Assadas (grilled sardines).

-Day 4: The Gateway to the Islands (Faro & Olhão)
+Day 4: The gateway to the Islands (Faro & Olhão)

 Focus: Lagoons, historic centers, and island life.